cmg777/starter-academic-v501/content/project/r_causal_effects_of_co2_tax/index.md

   name: Notes
   url: https://posit.cloud/content/6187403
 slides:
-summary: Theresa Graefe (Ulm University) has created a very nice RTutor that allows you to replicate the main insights of a recent AEJ paper on the causal effects of a CO2 tax in Sweden.
+summary: Theresa Graefe (Ulm University) has created a very nice RTutor that allows you to replicate the main results of a recent AEJ paper on the causal effects of a CO2 tax in Sweden using the syntetic control method.
 tags:
 - other
 - r